ceccopierangiolieugenio/pyTermTk/_sources/tutorial/002-layout.rst.txt

     import TermTk as ttk

-        # Set the HBoxLayout as defaut in the terminal widget
+        # Set the HBoxLayout as default in the terminal widget
     root = ttk.TTk()
     root.setLayout(ttk.TTkHBoxLayout())